-- Selling prices are not impacted by VAT (i.e. VAT is charged but at a rate of 0%); and - Businesses are able to recover VAT charged on expenses incurred relating to the goods exported.
+- Selling prices are not impacted by VAT (i.e., VAT is charged but at a rate of 0%); and - Businesses are able to recover VAT charged on expenses incurred relating to the goods exported

-The application of VAT at the zero-rate on exports of goods is subject to certain conditions, as described in section 1.2.3 of this Guide.
+The application of VAT at the zero-rate on exports of goods is subject to certain conditions, as described in section 4.2.2 of this Guide.

-1.2.2.
-Definition of an export of goods
+4.2.1.
+What is an export of goods?

-An export of goods is a supply of goods with transport (i.e. a supply to which transport is attached) where the goods are shipped from a place in Bahrain to a place outside the territory of the Implementing States.
+An export of goods is a supply of goods with transport (i.e., a supply to which a transport is attached) where the goods are shipped from a place in Bahrain to a place outside the territory of the Implementing States.

-In order to be recognized for VAT purposes, an export of goods requires an actual supply of the goods, i.e. a sale of the goods between two legally independent persons for consideration (in kind or in cash).
+In order to be recognized for VAT purposes, an export of goods requires an actual supply of the goods, i.e., a sale of the goods between two legally independent persons for a consideration (in kind or in cash).

-Only supplies of goods with shipping starting from a place in Bahrain to a place outside the territory of the Implementing States fall within the scope of the VAT Law and may qualify as zero-rated exports of goods, subject to certain conditions being met (see section 1.2.3).
+Only supplies of goods with shipping starting from a place in Bahrain to a place outside the territory of the Implementing States fall within the scope of the VAT Law and may qualify as zero-rated exports of goods, subject to certain conditions being met (see section 4.2.2).

 Supplies of goods with shipping starting from a place outside Bahrain to a place outside Bahrain do not fall within the scope of the Bahrain VAT Law and are therefore disregarded from a Bahrain VAT perspective.
-Such supplies of goods are outside the territorial scope of Bahrain VAT.
+Such supplies of goods are outside the territorial scope of VAT Law.

-1.2.3.
-Conditions to apply VAT at the zero-rate
+4.2.2.
+What are the conditions to apply VAT at the zero-rate?